Xieyangxinyu/Xieyangxinyu.github.io/index.markdown

 ### News

-I will help organize the workshop From Data to Discovery: Exploring AI with a Patent Case Study, ChatGPT, and Generative Models at the [Women in Data Science @ Penn (WiDS @ Penn) Conference](https://ai-analytics.wharton.upenn.edu/events/women-in-data-science-penn-conference-2025-workshop/) on Thursday, February 13, 2025.
+I will help organize the workshop From Data to Discovery: Exploring AI with a Patent Case Study, ChatGPT, and Generative Models at the [Women in Data Science @ Penn (WiDS @ Penn) Conference](https://ai-analytics.wharton.upenn.edu/events/women-in-data-science-penn-conference-2025-workshop/) on Friday, April 4, 2025.
+Here is the [instruction](/instruction_wids/).